Appledore Lifeboat Station shores up community support with Signagelive Digital Signage [+VIDEO]

 “We wanted to be able to highlight our deep roots with the community – our charity’s longstanding contribution- all to help inspire local support”, explains Meller.

-“However, we quickly realised that, with this digital signage system, we could do so much more to connect with the public.
+“However, we quickly realised that, with this Digital Signage system, we could do so much more to connect with the public.
 We could let them experience what we see and do.”

 Fly-on-the-wall raw footage